- Each footballer player/manager can only represent one national team;

 - (I) The player does not played any International Game.
-In that point the Player must have ancestry with that country (Jus Soli and/or Jus Sanguinus);
+In that point the Player must have ancestry with that country (Jus Soli);

-- (II) For the case of a player that played for a defunt and/or altered National Team, the player is rated by his birthplace, however it is not the main criteria: Depending of the National Team, some players are rated highly by their ethnic origins, other players are rated highly by the actual country that they lived his peak years.
+- (II) For the case of a player that played for a defunt and/or altered National Team, the NT’s player is decided by two differents criterias: (1) his birthplace, and (2) the actual country that he lived his peak years.

 - (III) The player is reconized by official organizations as one of the best of that country, he is legible to represent that country;

 - All the previous points are explained at the end of posts;